 Target group: Girls and young women threatened by female genital mutilation (FGM)

-- According to the State of the African Women Report, in 2018, about 90% of girls and women aged between 15 and 49 years had suffered FGM in Sierra Leone.
-Shockingly, the report further revealed that 80% of girls aged 10 to 14 years had already suffered FGM.
+- According to the International Association for Family Planning on the Situation of Women in Africa (2018), about 90% of girls and women aged between 15 and 49 years are affected by FGM in Sierra Leone.

 - It is estimated that up to 50.000 circumcisers are active in the country, most of them being organized in so called women’s secret societies.
 FGM is one of the initiation rituals for girls in the transition from teenage years to womanhood.

 - In public discourse, FGM and its life-threatening consequences are still mostly tabooed.
 Politicians fear the influence of the secret societies and therefore often support the practice of FGM.

 - The Maputo Protocol (Protocol for the Rights of Women in Africa) was ratified by Sierra Leone as late as 2015 under the reservation of allowing FGM from an age of 18 years instead of implementing a total ban.

 - A National Strategy to ensure compliance with the minimum age of 18 years has not yet been developed.
 In 2018 and 2019, AIM was involved in a Civil Society Working Group on a National Action Plan to abolish FGM, prioritizing the concept of “ritual without cutting”.
 The Plan has recently been handed over to the government, so far without reaction.
 This does not come as a surprise, after Fatima Bio, First Lady of Sierra Leone, claimed in May 2019 that the government should take legal action against rape, not FGM.
 Harmful effects of FGM would first have to be proven.
 Activists and affected women heavily criticized Bio’s statement.